 Jitterbug Flip Phone and Smart2 – Cost of Text Messages

 |Monthly Data Allowance||Monthly Cost|

 Meanwhile, you can get up to double the minutes for the same monthly cost if you add a Health & Safety Package.
-These packages comes in three tiers and all tiers include 5Star Urgent Response.
+These packages come in three tiers, and all tiers include 5Star Urgent Response.

 More on exactly what 5Star is in a moment, but for now here are the tiers:

 - Ultimate – $34.99/month

 3. Device Activation

 Once you buy a Jitterbug device, you’ve got to activate it before you can use it.
 Since Jitterbug doesn’t have physical stores like the big wireless carriers, the website walks you through the process of activating your device online.

 Once you enter the ZIP code where the device will be used most often, you’ll be prompted to give the following information: